mjhea0/sublime-setup-for-python/readme.md

   If you are still having trouble, check out [this](http://stackoverflow.com/questions/16199581/opening-sublime-text-on-command-line-as-subl-on-mac-os?lq=1) article for help.
 Also, here are links for help on creating the symbolic links in [Windows](http://stackoverflow.com/questions/9440639/sublime-text-from-command-line-win7?rq=1) and [Linux](http://askubuntu.com/questions/273034/lauching-sublime-text-from-command-line).

-3. Now you can open a file or directory by adding the path as an argument on the command line.
+3. Now you can open a file or directory using the following commands:

-  For example:

   ```bash
   # open the current directory